New Year’s Day 2026 Oversized Freight Travel Restrictions By State

 Fireworks at night over a city

-You see, since New Year’s Day is such a highly-trafficked period, many U.S. states enact travel restrictions for OSOW shipments.
-Failing to plan for these travel curfews could lead your shipment to delay unnecessarily, costing you money in the end.
+New Year’s Day is a highly trafficked period, so many states enact travel restrictions for OSOW shipments.
+Failing to plan for these restrictions and curfews could cause unnecessary (and potentially costly) delays on your shipments.

-Below, you’ll find a list of the OSOW New Year’s Day holiday travel restrictions by state.
+Below, you’ll find a list of the New Year’s Day OSOW holiday travel restrictions by state.
+We’ve also included the dates during which each state’s permitting office will be closed in the left column.
 Keep these dates in mind as you manage your supply chain in the days ahead.
+Oh, and Happy New Year!

 Alabama